 He completed a combined neurosurgery and orthopaedic spine surgery fellowship at the Cleveland Clinic, with focused training in minimally invasive and reconstructive techniques for the full spectrum of spinal disorders, including degenerative, tumor, trauma, rheumatologic, and infectious disorders.
 He complements his comprehensive cranial and spinal oncologic practice with radiosurgical techniques, such as Gamma Knife.

-Dr. Taub is a member of the American Association of Neurological Surgeons, Congress of Neurological Surgeons, AO Spine, Texas Medical Association, and Dallas County Medical Association.
+Board Certified by the American Board of Neurological Surgeons, Dr. Taub is a member of the American Association of Neurological Surgeons, Congress of Neurological Surgeons, AO Spine, Texas Medical Association, and Dallas County Medical Association.

 Dr. Taub lives in Dallas with his wife and two children.